 - Underrepresentation of women in academic leadership and decision making positions.

-The Office of Institutional Research tracks demographics that describe student and faculty populations at UMaine, and continues to provide information in support of Rising Tide research.
-This data, which reflected the inequities at the heart of UMaine’s NSF ADVANCE proposal, includes numbers of tenured and tenure-eligible faculty by gender and rank, promotion and tenure review outcomes, years in rank as associate professor, and retention statistics.
+The Office of Institutional Research and Assessment tracks demographics that describe student and faculty populations at UMaine, and continues to provide information in support of Rising Tide research.
+This data, which reflected the inequities at the heart of UMaine’s NSF ADVANCE proposal, includes numbers of tenure-eligible and tenured faculty by gender and rank, promotion and tenure review outcomes, years in rank as associate professor, and retention statistics.

 UMaine faculty have also used this data in analyzing the impact of Rising Tide initiatives and to expand the knowledge and literature base relative to women faculty in STEM/SBS, and other academic disciplines.
-Rising Tide initiatives have connected researchers in higher education, psychology, sociology, business, and women’s studies to create a multi-faceted understanding of the contexts and cultures that facilitate or impede the recruitment, retention, and advancement of women faculty at UMaine.
+These initiatives have connected researchers across disciplines to create a multi-faceted understanding of the contexts and cultures that facilitate or impede the recruitment, retention, and advancement of women faculty at UMaine.

 Check out Rising Tide research findings.